MA (King's College, University of London), PhD (St John's College, University of Durham).

 I am able to supervise undergraduate and postgraduate students looking to research within the following areas:

 Current research includes a volume on Hesiod: A comparative approach and a volume on Jewish Apocalyptic Literature.

 I have collaborated with Dr Sian Lewis (St Andrews Unviersity) on two workshops: Sacred Animals and Monsters in Greek and the Near Eastern Religions (22nd-23rd January 2014) and Animals, Monsters and Demons: a Comparative Approach (22nd-23rd January 2015).
 We are now working towards an edited volume publication drawn from both events.

 Most recently, in 2013, I secured a grant from the Carnegie Trust which facilitated a forthcoming book publication.

 I am the course co-ordinator for a number of undergraduate and postgraduate modules (unless otherwise stated below):

 Level 1 and Level 2

-Current second supervisor for PhD topic: Orpheus and Immortality
+Current second supervisor for the following PhD topics:

 Outside of my role here at Aberdeen, I am an examiner for The Open University.
 I also have links to Durham University and University of St Andrews.